Queensland beaches, reefs and islands

-Any trip to Queensland wouldn't be complete without a trip to the famous Gold Coast beaches.
-From the action of the always-spectacular Surfers Paradise to the locals' secluded spots you never knew existed, you're sure to discover your dream beach somewhere on this coast.
+Any trip to Queensland wouldn't be complete without experiencing the famous Gold Coast beaches.
+From the action of the always-spectacular Surfers Paradise beach to secluded spots favoured by the locals, you're sure to discover some of the top beaches in Queensland on this coast.

 Walking on sunshine

 White sand, calm bays and warm water.
-The beaches of the Sunshine Coast truly are some of the best in the world.
+The Sunshine Coast has some of the best beaches in Queensland, if not the world.
+It's all about white sand, warm water and manageable beach breaks.
 At Noosa you could go from grommet to accomplished surfer in no time.
-For beginners, the main beach offers gentle rolling waves and popular surf schools to help you get started or to take your surfing to the next level.
-More experienced surfers can venture into the Noosa National Park to find some bigger breaks around the headland, at Alexandria Bay or over the hill at Sunshine Beach.
-And don't worry, the Sunshine Coast isn't all about waves; it's also home to calm, secluded bays perfect for lazing in the sun.
+For beginners, the main beach offers gentle rolling waves and surf schools to help you get started or take your surfing to the next level.
+More experienced surfers can venture into the Noosa National Park to find bigger breaks around the headland, at Alexandria Bay or over the hill at Sunshine Beach.
+And don't worry, Sunshine Coast beaches aren't all about waves; there are plenty of calm, secluded bays perfect for lazing in the sun.

 There's still so much we don't know about life under the sea.
 But we do know it's absolutely beautiful.
-To see it up close, your best bet is to head out to the Great Barrier Reef, one of nature's finest creations.
+For an up-close view, your best bet is to visit Great Barrier Reef, one of nature's finest creations.
 Only 90 minutes by boat from Cairns, the reef is home to more than 5,000 different forms of marine life.

 Further south, the Whitsunday Islands provide a great spot to experience another area of the 2,300km reef.
 Here you can visit for a day, charter a yacht or stay at an island resort.
-After exploring the clear waters, sandy beaches and national park islands you can relax, cocktail in hand, and soak up the evening view.
-Or if you're a bit more intrepid, hire a helicopter or seaplane and experience the full scale of the reef from above.
+After exploring the clear waters, sandy beaches and national park islands, you can relax - cocktail in hand - and soak up the evening view.
+If you're a bit more intrepid, hire a helicopter or seaplane and experience the full scale of the reef from above.
 It'll blow your mind.